-Manufacturing: Zotos International manufactures professional hair care products; Guardian Glass makes float glass products; Vance Metal Fabricators makes large metal structure, including wine tanks for area wineries.
+Manufacturing: Zotos International manufactures professional hair care products; Guardian Glass makes float glass products; Vance Metal Fabricators makes large metal structures, including wine tanks for area wineries.

 Higher education: Hobart and William Smith Colleges and Cornell's New York State Agricultural Experiment Station are based in Geneva.
-Finger Lakes Community College's Geneva Campus Center offers courses in EMT/paramedics, criminal justice, human services, and other programs.
+Finger Lakes Community College's Geneva Campus Center offers courses in becoming an EMT or Paramedic, criminal justice, human services, and other programs.
 FLCC's Viticulture and Wine Center is also in Geneva.

 Belhurst Castle: Historic landmark on Seneca Lake is a popular destination for weddings, honeymoons, and romantic getaways.
 The grounds include the tasting room for Belhurst Winery, Isabella Spa, and Edgar's Restaurant.

 Geneva On The Lake: Built-in 1914 to resemble an Italian villa, this AAA Four Diamond resort offers gourmet dining, manicured gardens, boat access, and classic gardens.

 Kashong Conservation Area: 83 acres of nature trails, with a picnic area and parking.
 Perfect for hiking, cross-country skiing, snowshoeing, and dog walking (on leash).

 Seneca Lake State Park: Swim, hike, bike, boat, and picnic at this lakeside park, which includes a sprayground, disc golf course, and two marinas.

 Smith Opera House: Built in 1894, The Smith is an architectural treasure that offers the perfect venue for taking in a live performance of music, dance, theater, film, and other community events.